 - School based programming (for children and adolescents)

-The discharge planning process for each patient begins as soon as they are admitted in order to ensure that, when they are ready to leave the inpatient program, a plan is ready to be put in place.
-Before you leave our inpatient center you will meet with one of our care coordinators who will be able to provide each patient with a number of outpatient treatment options so that they can determine the next best step for continued care.
-Many of our clients find that they need additional support and opt to join an IOP or PHP program.
+The discharge planning process for each patient at our center begins as soon as they are admitted in order to ensure that, when they are ready to leave the inpatient program, a plan is ready to be put in place.
+Before you leave our inpatient center for anxiety treatment, you will meet with one of our care coordinators who will be able to provide each patient with a number of outpatient mental health treatment options so that they can determine the next best step for continued care.
+Many of our center’s clients find that they need additional support and opt to join an IOP or PHP program.
 These programs allow individuals the opportunity to still get the treatment they need while slowly integrating back into their daily lives.
 For those who feel that they have made enough progress in the inpatient program to be discharged home, they can participate in our traditional outpatient program.
 We have three different outpatient locations, each one providing outpatient counseling, case management, school-based services, and medication management.
 Whatever your continuing needs may be, the staff at Vantage Point will do their best to ensure they are being met.